This post may contain affiliate links. Please read my disclosure policy.

 Make the soup

 - Heat the oil in a medium saucepan over medium-high heat.
 Add the shallot and cook until softened, 2-3 minutes.
-Stir in the dry toppings, curry powder and salt and cook 30 seconds.
+Stir in the curry powder and salt and cook 30 seconds.

-- Add the butternut squash puree, water, coconut milk and soup base.
+- Add the butternut squash puree, vegetable stock, coconut milk and lime juice.